Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 	README.pdf
 ~~~

-**Note:** Please ensure the WBC_PCAPipeline file is onto your desktop.
-Otherwise, you will have to manually change all file paths to point to the appropriate folders on your computer.
-While unconventional, we’ve noticed occasional software glitches with using `setwd()` or `pwd()` otherwise.
+**Note:** Asking you to place this directory of files onto your desktop is unconventional.
+If you place it elsewhere, then you will have to manually change all file paths in the tutorials that follow in order to point to the appropriate directory.
+However, we have noticed occasional software glitches with using `setwd()` or `pwd()` if not specifying a universal location.
 {: .notice--warning}

+You may like to take a look at the `Data` folder, which contains the WBC images that we will work with in `RawImgs`.
+The other folders contain files that we will use to run different aspects of our analysis, starting with segmentation of the nuclei from the WBC images.

 ### Segmenting Nuclei from WBC Images

-For this dataset, we would like to identify the white blood cell types by the nuclear shape since that particular feature is easy to verify with the naked eye.
-Moreover, the nucleus of the white blood cell(s) in each image are of a distinctly darker color than the rest of the red blood cells or platelets in the image.
-This allows us to implement a technique called thresholding.
-In thresholding, we examine each pixel in the image and reset the color value of the image according to our thresholds.
-If the original RGB values for the pixel are above the thresholds we set in each channel, then we reset the pixel value to white.
-All other pixels below the thresholds will be set to black (ideally).
-This way, our target, the white blood cell nucleus, is a white blob in a black background.
+In the [main text](segmentation), we stated that we would segment the nuclei from our WBC images by binarizing the image based on color.
+The nucleus shows up as bluish, so that our idea is to color a pixel white if it has above a certain threshold level of blue, below a threshold amount of red, and below a threshold amount of green.

-Open RStudio, and navigate to `File --> Open File`, and find `Desktop/WBC_PCAPipeline/Step1_Segmentation/WBC_imgSeg.R`.
-You should see the `WBC_imgSeg.R` file appear on the left side.
+Open RStudio, navigate to `File --> Open File`, and find `Desktop/WBC_PCAPipeline/Step1_Segmentation/WBC_imgSeg.R`.
+You should see the `WBC_imgSeg.R` file appear on the left side of the RStudio window.

-The first few lines of `WBC_imgSeg.R` refer to a collection of packages that we need to install to run our segmentation pipeline.
-Two of these packages (`jpeg` and `tiff`) are image packages, and the third (`EBImage`) is installed from the <a href="https://bioconductor.org" target="_blank">Bioconductor</a> project.
+The first few lines of `WBC_imgSeg.R` refer to a collection of three **packages** (or **libraries**) that we need to install in order to run segmentation pipeline.
+Two of these packages (`jpeg` and `tiff`) are contained in R, and the third (`EBImage`) is installed from the <a href="https://bioconductor.org" target="_blank">Bioconductor</a> project as part of the `BiocManager` package.
 These package installations correspond to the following lines of our R file.

 ~~~
 install.packages("jpeg")